 Now the dictionaries posted online give you definitions that are generally accepted by large groups of humans.
 For example, when I look up the word father, an online dictionary supplies me with this definition: a man in relation to his child or children.
 That definition might sound technically correct, but it doesn’t begin to capture how you personally define the term father.

 Every human is walking about with their own private dictionary–a massive database managed by the subconscious part of their minds that provides them with the meanings of various words and behaviors.
 The definitions stored in your private dictionary are all based on your personal experience of life.
-Perhaps in your private dictionary, the term father means the domineering and abusive head of a family that is impossible to succeed with.
-Or perhaps you define the term much pleasanter, believing a father to be a kind and loving mentor in life who can be relied on for support and wisdom.
+Perhaps in your private dictionary, the term father means the domineering and abusive head of a family who is impossible to succeed with.
+Or perhaps you define the term positively, believing a father to be a kind and loving mentor in life who can be relied on for support and wisdom.
 Your personal experience (or lack of experience) with real life father figures has shaped your current definition of what a father is.
 If you have new experiences with fathers in the future, your mind will automatically revise its definition of that word to align with your new experiences.

 As far as you are concerned, your private dictionary is far more accurate, detailed, and useful than the dictionaries you can get online or in public libraries.
 When you come across a new word, online dictionaries give you something to start with, but you’ll then automatically enhance that definition as you collect experiences related to that word.